jessemiller/HamlPy/REFERENCE.md

 Any string is a valid element name and an opening and closing tag will automatically be generated.

-### Attributes: {}
+### Attributes: {} or ()

-Brackets represent a Python dictionary that is used for specifying the attributes of an element.
+Brackets represent a dictionary that is used for specifying the attributes of an element.
 The dictionary is placed after the tag is defined.
 For example:

 ```haml
 %html{'xmlns':'http://www.w3.org/1999/xhtml', 'xml:lang':'en', 'lang':'en'}